AronMikes/playground/README.md

 # playground
-This is where I store my projects
+This is where I store my fun code snippets that are not a full project.